-To come up with the model of our Process Framework, we can either develop a brand new model or we can take one of the existing models that is almost well suited for our needs and enhance it.
 The new, upcoming concept of process patterns seems to be an approach which basically follows our ideas and which may fulfill our requirements.
-Process patterns are a very general approach allowing us to integrate existing process models without having to develop a brand new model [7], [8], [2], [3].
+Process patterns are a very general approach allowing us to integrate existing process models without having to develop a new models from scratch [2, 3, 7, 8].
 For example in [1] we have already shown the integration of the V-Modell in the process pattern approach.

-The basic idea of the concept of process patterns is to enable us to describe and document process knowledge in a structured, well defined, and modular way.
+The basic idea of the concept of process patterns is to describe and document process knowledge in a structured, well defined, and modular way.
+Moreover patterns provide information helping us in finding and selecting alternative development steps, similar to strategies and selection guidelines in [22].
 Conform with most authors, patterns in our approach consist mainly of an initial context, a result context, a problem description and a solution.
 The initial context is an overall situation giving rise to a certain recurring problem that may be solved by a general and proven solution.
 The solution leads to the result context [5].